Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: results of the ring soliton

-Physically this common mechanism comes from the interplay between particles, whose strength should be also related to the geometric shape of ring solitons.
-The ring soliton is a kind of density-valley structure, and has fewer particles than the one in bulk position.
-The circular geometry of a ring soliton means that there will be more particles on the outer side than that inside.
-This kind of density distribution makes soliton a negative-mass density wave.
-At the same interaction strength between particles, more particles mean that the outside of ring soliton will possibly bring relatively more particles than that on the inner side, and induces the valley structure moving outwards.
+Physically, this common mechanism arises from the interplay between particles, whose strength should also be related to the geometric shape of ring solitons.
+The ring soliton is a kind of density-valley structure and has fewer particles than those in the bulk position.
+The circular geometry of a ring soliton means that there will be more particles on the outer side than on the inside.
+This kind of density distribution makes the soliton a negative-mass density wave.
+At the same interaction strength between particles, more particles mean that the outside of the ring soliton will possibly bring relatively more particles than those on the inner side, inducing the valley structure to move outward.
 In the following, we will call this effect a curvature-induced effective potential, whose analytical expression is temporarily unknown and is absent in the conventional linear soliton due to its symmetric structure.
-The existence of the very curvature-induced effective potential not only explains the phenomenon in Fig.~\ref{Fig:rs_uniform}, but also makes it impossible for a ring dark soliton to become a stable state in the uniform system.
+The existence of this very curvature-induced effective potential not only explains the phenomenon in Fig.~\ref{Fig:rs_uniform}, but also makes it impossible for a ring dark soliton to become a stable state in the uniform system.
 In fact, the above discussions also shine a light on building a stable ring dark soliton in the non-uniform system.